marlospomin/fallout/README.md

 ## Current State

 The theme itself is in a "almost-ready" state.
-AKA *75%* Done.
+Home page: *75%* done.

 # Usage